Careers360 Logo

 Answer:

-The answer is the option (d) Availability of 'Thermostable' DNA polymerase
+The answer is option (d), Availability of 'Thermostable' DNA polymerase

-Explanation: Thermostable DNA is isolated from a bacterium Thermus aquaticus.
-It remains active during high temperature induced denaturation of DNA.
-Before the discovery of thermostable polymerase, the polymerase in use suffered denaturation during heat treatment step of the process.
+Explanation: Thermostable DNA is isolated from the bacterium Thermus aquaticus.
+It remains active during high temperature-induced denaturation of DNA.
+Before the discovery of thermostable polymerase, the polymerase in use suffered denaturation during the heat treatment step of the process.

 Question:11